Templar Protocol User Guide

 Deposit

-To add funds to a market's supply, send the to the contract, specifying "Supply"
+To add funds to a market's supply, send the to the contract, specifying "Supply" as the transfer msg.

 For example: